Tuition and Fees

 This prize is awarded by the Nova Scotia Library Association (NSLA) to a graduating student with a high GPA and a demonstrated interest in Public Library work.

-This prize is awarded to the graduating student who has demonstrated significant success in research.
+This prize is awarded to the graduating student (in the MI and MIM programs) who has demonstrated significant success in research.
 The award is open to all students, not only those who complete theses.

 SIMSA Outstanding Service Award